rexresearch

 to state-of-the-art research in electronics and physics.
 After

-retirement from Spears Associates in 1994, he continued to develop
+retirement from Spears Associates in 1994, he continued to

-his experimentally-based capacitance theory of gravity.
-He also
+develop his experimentally-based capacitance theory of gravity.

-understanding observed properties of the Universe.
+permeability for understanding observed properties of the

 Morton F. Spears died on October 22, 2006, in Duxbury,